-- B. Pump Watch. - 1.
-Pump Watch work shall be assigned from volunteers.
+B. Pump Watch.

+- 1. Pump Watch work shall be assigned from volunteers.
 Initially, the volunteers shall be placed on a list by seniority order.
 Assignments shall be rotated through the list in order.
-If an employee is unable to take pump watch, the assignment will go to the next person on this list.
-Pump watch duties may not be traded. - 2.
-Employees working overtime for pump watch during the first twenty-four (24) hours shall receive a meal allowance.
+If an employee is unable to take pump watch, the assignment will go to the next person on this list, unless the employee offered the assignment is on swing shift.
+If an employee is offered an assignment that they cannot take due to working a swing shift, then the employee will be offered the next available pump watch assignment.
+Pump watch duties may not be traded. - Employees working overtime for pump watch during the first twenty-four (24) hours shall receive a meal allowance.
 After the first twenty-four (24) hours, weekday and weekend shifts shall be considered scheduled shifts without a meal allowance except as qualified by Section 15.1.B of this contract. - C. Scheduled and Unscheduled Overtime.
-All overtime, except pump watch, will be assigned on the basis of seniority in classification and will not be on a rotation basis. - D. Upgrades and Relief Work. - 1.
-If a temporary upgrade or transfer is expected to continue in duration for more than two (2) hours, the upgraded/transferred employee must be selected from the appropriate upgrade list.
-If the upgrade list has expired, the upgraded/transferred employee must be selected by seniority from the expired list, until a new list is established.
+All overtime, except pump watch, will be assigned on the basis of seniority in classification and will not be on a rotation basis.

+D. Upgrades and Relief Work.

+- 1. If a temporary upgrade or transfer is expected to continue in duration for more than two (2) hours, the upgraded/transferred employee must be selected from the appropriate upgrade list.
 If, however, a temporary upgrade or transfer is necessary for an assignment of less than two (2) hours in duration, the employee will be selected at the discretion of management to avoid displacing or rearranging crews unnecessarily.
 This language is intended to cover incidental and unplanned upgrades/transfers and is not intended to be used for scheduling purposes. - 2.
-On a daily basis when a Sewer Heavy Equipment Operator (SHEO) is not available, management may upgrade a qualified employee to perform SHEO work for a minimum of one-half (1/2) hour and a maximum of two (2) hours at the SHEO pay consistent with Appendix A. If the upgrade exceeds two (2) hours, the upgraded employee must be selected from the appropriate upgrade list. - E. Shift Incentive Pay and Swing Shift. - 1.
-The following three criteria must be met for shift incentives to apply: - a.
-The shift must have been formally assigned by management; - b.
-The shift is part of the employee's ongoing work schedule; and - c.
-The employee must actually work the shift. - 2.
-An employee assigned to work the swing shift and who meets the defined criteria shall receive shift incentive pay, which is an application of rate of three percent (3%) above their regular rate of pay.
-An employee assigned to work the graveyard shift shall receive an application of rate of five percent (5%).
-Employees will receive shift differential only for actual hours worked on that shift.
-The City and Union agree that an employee assigned to any shift that begins:
+If an upgrade list expires, the expired list will continue to be used in the order of employees as listed on the expired list for no more than one year from the expiration date, after which the upgrade list will be used in division seniority order until a new list is established. - 3.
+On a daily basis when a Sewer Heavy Equipment Operator (SHEO) is not available, management may upgrade a qualified employee to perform SHEO work for a minimum of one-half (1/2) hour and a maximum of two (2) hours at the SHEO pay consistent with

+Appendix A. If the upgrade exceeds two (2) hours, the upgraded employee must be selected from the appropriate upgrade list.

+E. Shift Incentive Pay and Swing Shift.